 [DEPRECATED] Your Gemfile contains multiple primary sources.
 Using `source` more than once without a block is a security risk, and may result in installing unexpected gems.
 To resolve this warning, use a block to indicate which gems should come from the secondary source.Is it something dangerous?
 I am not a ruby on rails programmer and cannot tell...

-#3 Updated by Marius BALTEANU about 1 month ago
+#3 Updated by Marius BALTEANU 4 months ago

 - Assignee set to Marius BALTEANU

 Regarding second deprecation (Gemfile multiplesources), are you using any plugins or a local Gemfile (

 For the first one, I'll investigate, but being just a deprecation, you should not be worry for now.